Estimate Time2 min

 Maid of honor and bridesmaids

-Costs vary from wedding to wedding, but on average a bridesmaid can expect to spend about $1,200 or more to be part of the wedding.* This generally includes the dress and any potential alterations, shoes, accessories, and hair and makeup.
+Costs vary from wedding to wedding, but on average a bridesmaid can expect to spend about $1,650 or more to be part of the wedding.1 This generally includes the dress and any potential alterations, shoes, accessories, and hair and makeup.
 If alterations aren’t a concern, check online, you may be able to rent your bridesmaid dress instead of buying it.
-You may also be able to sell your dress after the wedding to recover some of the cost.
+To recoup your cost, you may be able to sell your dress after the wedding.

-In addition to your wedding day attire, you may be responsible to help plan and pay for a bridal shower and bachelorette party, which could include travel expenses and new outfits.
+In addition to your wedding day attire, you may be responsible to help plan and pay for a bridal shower and bachelorette party, which could include travel expenses (especially for out of town or destination weddings) and new outfits.
 However, you don’t have to spend a fortune on these events—from using online travel discounts to dressing up an existing outfit with new accessories, there are ways to save money and stay within your budget.

 Best man and groomsmen

 While groomsmen don’t generally have to plan and pay for showers, bachelor parties are common and can be one of the larger expenses, especially when travel is involved.
-On average, a groomsman spends about $450 to be part of the wedding, which may include expenses such as buying or renting a tuxedo, as well as getting a haircut or shave to look your best for pictures.*Attending the wedding & your budget
+On average, a groomsman spends about $1,600 to be part of the wedding, which may include expenses such as pre-wedding events, travel (especially for out of town or destination weddings) purchasing gifts, and either buying or renting a tuxedo.
+To add, having a haircut or shave is a big part of the day.1

 Sometimes, when you see all the costs add up, it can feel like a lot to handle.
 Don't stress.
 Making a budget and finding affordable ways to celebrate the couple is a smart move to avoid getting into debt.